 PDE-5 Inhibitors as a Main Method of ED Treatment

-In the modern medical practice there is a generally accepted approach to the treatment of impotence and erectile dysfunction.
-For a symptomatic treatment of ED in the majority of cases doctors prescribe oral medicines belonging to the group of PDE-5 inhibitors.
-Since the discovery of Viagra in late 1990-es, these drugs have been used almost universally.
+In the modern, medical practice, there is a generally accepted approach to the treatment of impotence and erectile dysfunction.
+For a symptomatic treatment of ED, in the majority of cases, doctors prescribe oral medicines belonging to the group of PDE-5 inhibitors.
+Since the discovery of Viagra in the late 1990s, these drugs have been used almost universally.
 According to medical statistics, PDE-5 inhibitors are effective in 90+ cases out of 100.
-Moreover, they are safe for health, well tolerated and cause only minor adverse effects.
-However, there are situations, when taking these medicines is impossible or unreasonable.
+Moreover, they are safe for one’s health, well tolerated, and cause only minor, adverse effects.
+However, there are situations when taking these medicines is impossible or unreasonable.
 For example, these are the following situations:

 - Severe side effects or idiosyncrasy.

 - The drug isn’t effective (it happens very rarely).

 - A patient takes some medicines that are not compatible with PDE-5 inhibitors.

 - ED is caused by a physical trauma or defect of the penis.